vijaysmetgud/QT-DevOps-AzureCloud-Trainings-Ajay/Jenkins/Jenkins_Intro.md

 # Continuous Integration and Continuous Delivery/Deployment

 * Jenkins is like crontab because jenkins will integrate with other tools or what ever we say jenkins it will do and it will call the other tool.
-* it is just like crontab, jenkins will not do any work nor it dosent know anything, just it will call other tools to do the work thats it.
+* it is just like crontab, jenkins will not do any work nor it doesn't know anything, just it will call other tools to do the work thats it.
 * jenkins can do anything and everything, that we can do in commandline
 * jenkins never does the work
 * jenkins will calls the command which does the work

 ---

-## Continuous Integration Means
+## Continuous Integration:

 * when ever developer will commit the code to any remote/centralize repository it wil start testing and checking quality of the code and deploy to lower environment
+* the moment developer submit the code we will build the package and do some small  testcase/run performance test is known as continues integration
+* chain => VCS submit the code => build package => unittest.

+## Continuous Delivery:
+* the moment developer submit the code and we will build the package and do unittesting, security testing and performance testing, and deploy to the up to pre-prod/UAT environment is known as continues delivery
+* chain => VCS submit the code => build package => unittesting => ST env => PT env => pre-prod/UAT env
+* where ever developer will commit the code to any remote/centralize repository it will start testing with lower environment is known as continues delivery

-## Continuous Delivery/Deployment
+## Continuous Deployment:
-where ever developer will commit the code to any remote/centralize repository it will start testing with lower environment and deploy to production
+* where ever developer will commit the code to any remote/centralize repository it will start testing with lower environment and deploy to production
+* the moment developer submit the code and we will build the package and do some unittesting, security testing and performance testing, and deploy to the up to prod/live environment is known as continues deployment
+* chain => VCS submit the code => build package => ST env => PT env => UAT env => prod/Live environment

 ## Jenkins Default Home Directory
 * /var/lib/Jenkins